 As a globally active technology company, we take on responsibility along our entire value chain – for our employees and our locations, as well as in our supply chain and for our products.
 Thanks to intensive and focused investment in research and development, ZF promotes the topic of sustainable mobility in general.

 As an attractive employer, ZF wants to be an inspiring force worldwide.
 And it is succeeding!
 This is demonstrated by the fact that alone in Germany several hundred young people start an apprenticeship at ZF every year.
-The company has always relied heavily on innovative and forward-looking training programs, in addition, students come to ZF from numerous international university and vocational school programs that have organized educational cooperation with ZF.
+The company has for many years attached a great deal of importance to providing innovative and future-oriented training programs.
+Students come to ZF from numerous international university cooperations and programs.

 Corporate social responsibility is an integral part of ZF’s corporate culture.
 The Group and its employees are committed to numerous national and international projects, with an emphasis on education, community and art and culture.
 Also the company’s owners – the Zeppelin Foundation and the Dr. Jürgen und Irmgard Ulderup Foundation – support science and research, art and culture, children and youth projects, the education and training of young people as well as nature and land conservation.